apacheli/whirlybird/core/http/README.md

 An implementation for the Discord HTTP API.
-This allows end-users to execute most actions (such as creating and deleting messages) programmatically.
-Whirlybird will also automatically handles rate limits.
+This allows end-users to execute most actions (such as creating and deleting messages) programmatically. whirlybird will also automatically handles rate limits.

 ### Getting Started